ZYMNZ/JS_Notes/README.md

 ### String

-Back ticks can be used to write normal strings.
+Backticks can be used to write normal strings.

 In JS to write a string we can use `""` OR `''` OR ` ``(backtick) `

 Using backticks:

-- we dont need to use `/n`, we can write multiple lines with putting any sign for creating a new line.
+- we don't need to use `/n`, we can write multiple lines with putting any sign for creating a new line.